 Meet the latest nominees for the Press-Citizen's Student of the Week

-The end of the school year is quickly approaching, but the Iowa City Press-Citizen is back again with another Student of the Week poll.

-Each week, Johnson County high school principals and faculty are asked to nominate students who excel in and out of the classroom.
+The school year is quickly coming to a close, and students are anticipating summer vacation.

+Principals and faculty at Johnson County high schools are still nominating their students for academic achievements and community service contributions.

-The public can vote at press-citizen.com until 5 p.m. on Thursday, May 16.
-The winner will be announced on Friday, May 17.
-An accompanying story will be published in the Press-Citizen.
+The public can vote for the Press-Citizen's next student of the week at press-citizen.com until 5 p.m. on Thursday, May 23.
+The winner will be announced on Friday, May 24, and an accompanying story will be published in the Press-Citizen.

+More: From yoga to rec leagues and fossils, here's how you can spend the summer in Iowa City

 Students from public and private high schools in Johnson County are eligible to participate.